MeeranB/learn-express-middleware/README.md

 ## Error-handling

 The `next` function is also used for error-handling.
 If you call it with no arguments Express will move to the next handler in the chain.
-However if you call it with an error Express will skip straight to the first error-handling middleware.
+However if you call it with an argument Express will skip straight to the first error-handling middleware.

 For example if we encounter an error reading a file: